CliMA/ClimaLand.jl/README.md

 Recommended Julia Version: Stable release v1.9.4.
 CI no longer tests earlier versions of Julia.

+Certain features, including global runs, are not currently available on Windows due to limitations with our regridding software.

 ## Models
 ```
 Model <: AbstractModel